 Are GTM Debt Recovery Services Ltd going to force entry into your home?

-GTM Debt Recovery Services Ltd do not have legal powers to be able to force entry into your home.
+GTM Debt Recovery Services Ltd don’t have the legal powers to be able to force their way into your home.

 Will GTM Debt Recovery Services Ltd ever give up trying to recover the debt?

 They will not keep trying to recover the debt, until they have exhausted all other avenues.